Parking brake: Railroad hand brakes

 Virtually all railroad rolling stock is equipped with manually operated mechanical hand brake devices that set and release the brakes.
 Most of these involve a chain linked to the brake rigging, most often at the brake cylinder, that when tightened pull the piston out against the releasing springs, thus applying the brakes on the car (if there is only one brake cylinder per car) or bogie (if there is more than one cylinder per car).
 Newer locomotives have electric systems that simply place an electric motor in place of the chain winding mechanism.
 This brake acts independently of the action of the automatic air brakes, which function collectively when coupled in a train and are under the control of the locomotive driver / engineer.

 Manual hand brakes serve to keep a piece of rolling stock stationary after it has been spotted in a rail yard or at a customer for unloading or loading.
 They are also used to secure a parked train from inadvertent movement, especially while unmanned.

-Before the development of locomotive-actuated train braking systems in the late 19th century, designated railroad employees known as brakemen would move about the tops of cars, setting hand brakes in an effort to stop the train in a timely manner.
+Before the development of locomotive-actuated train braking systems in the late 19th century, American railroads employed brakemen to move about the tops of cars, setting hand brakes on the engineer's signal in an effort to stop the train in a timely manner.
 This process was imprecise and extremely dangerous.
 Many brakemen lost life and limb as a result of falling from a moving train, icy and wet conditions often adding to the hazards involved in negotiating the top of a swaying boxcar.
 In the U.S., an 1893 federal law, the Railroad Safety Appliance Act, required automatic brakes on all railroads, effective in 1900.